 Plastic garbage accounts for the majority of ocean pollution.
-Approximately 10% of the 260 million tonnes of plastic produced each year ends up in the oceans.
+Approximately 10% of the 260 million tons of plastic produced yearly end up in the oceans.
+The Great Pacific Garbage Patch, composed of every form of plastic waste, from discarded fishing gear to plastic bottles, is evidence of this.
 To ensure that plastics and other recyclable items do not wind up in the sea, they must be appropriately disposed of, especially the smaller pieces of plastic.
 Dispose of rubbish in a safe receptacle or take it home with you when visiting outdoor areas such as beaches and parks would help reduce the ocean’s trash.

 It would take around 450 years for a plastic bottle to degrade fully.
 Meanwhile, it would remain submerged in the ocean, emitting chemicals that would kill marine life.
 Plastic or Styrofoam are used to make non-reusable bottles and flatware.
 These materials take hundreds or thousands of years to develop, so reusing them would be a great option.

 As the population grows, the amount of waste created will increase dramatically, and finding dumping areas becomes increasingly difficult.
 Hence, as a result, many scraps end up on the ocean floor.
-These wastes that are discharged in the water last a long time and harm marine lives.
+These wastes discharged into the water last a long time and harm marine life.

 4. Reduce The Use Of Chemical Fertilizers

 Chemical fertilizer use must be managed and regulated to avoid this pollution of the aquatic environment.
-Excessive use of chemical fertilizers is harmful to the soil and neighboring water bodies and, eventually, the ocean.
+Excessive use of chemical fertilizers harms the soil, neighboring water bodies, and, eventually, the ocean.
 These runoffs are highly poisonous and can easily harm marine life.

 All in all, to reduce microplastic waste from pellets, synthetic textiles, and tires, governments, research institutions, and industry must collaborate to redesign products and rethink their use and disposal.
 People need to be educated about the disadvantages of improper disposal of plastics and other objects and their impact on aquatic life.

 Millions of fish and sea turtles lose their life because of this trash in the ocean, i.e., plastic and other floating debris on the sea surface.
-Because oceans are home to a diverse range of marine animals and plants, everyone must do their bit in keeping them clean so that marine species can survive for extended periods, and conducting International Coastal cleanup is the best way to do it.
+Because oceans are home to a diverse range of marine animals and plants, everyone must keep them clean so that marine species can survive for extended periods, and conducting International Coastal cleanup is the best way to do it.